cdunham1989/CV/README.md

 ## Experience

+**Infinity Works Consultancy** (Jan '18 - Feb '18)
+*Associate Consultant*
+- First role out of Makers Academy at a tech agency in London.
+Worked on a project for Sainsbury's Bank.
+- Worked on Terraform, Amazon Web Services and Docker.
+- Involved in an agile team conducting daily standups, regular retros and sprint planning sessions.

 **London South Bank University** (Mar '17 - Jul '17)
 *Organisational Development Assistant*
 - Organised and managed the training courses for all managers at the university.